yregaieg/acme-training/README.md

 - Default credentials -> admin:test
 - Database -> H2 (until we change it to another one)

-By default, this design instance is configured to deploy to Flowable Work.
+By default, this design instance is configured to deploy in the Flowable Training REST application.